yxLOL/yxLOL.github.io/_posts/2023-11-02-in-this-life.md

 Rationally, I don't like it either.
 I enjoy cooking but not cleaning, taking care of people but usually from a distance.
 I won't mind figuring out a solution, but I don't even know what the problem was.
 And then I realized that my boyfriend does have a lot of insecurities (and trust issues, which is as expected), and so explaining to him why exactly I keep doing what I was doing was hard.
 In its form, it reminds both of us of what a traditioanl housewife would do, which is not great.
 However, I also thought that he was not quite functioning, and so it would be easier if I finished certain chores before he went ahead and stress about them.

 My brain wandered between "I need to take time off" and "I really want to stay with him".
-The good news is according to my textbook, my relationship with my mom could be categorized as secure attachment, and so there's way less drama than there could be had I become as insecure.
+The good news is according to my textbook, my relationship with my mom could be categorized as secure attachment, and so there's way less drama than there could be had I become as insecure (**another note from September, 2024: Nope it's anxious if not anxious-avoidant**).
 My only constant concern is more related to imposter syndrome--what if I can't keep my rationality and screw up?

 According to my boyfriend, I seem to be overly reasonable to the point that's unreal.
 OOF

 ---

 It is crazy how we basically lived together and we have been dating for barely a month (of course it's temporary).
 Everyone including me would say it's a horrible idea, and so the fact that I did enjoy most part of it was...crazy too.
 It definitely still is different from actually moving together (I have some down time to do cleanings etc and I don't need to worry about the bills), but you do get to know each other really well this way.
-Now I do understand why moving together before marriage is deemed as a very serious thing to do in China.
+Now I do understand why moving together before marriage is deemed as a very serious thing in China.
 It really is less about sex.
-Essentially the distance (quite literally and metaphorically) becomes so close that if it's not for a long-term committed relationship (and the only form being marriage in China), there's no clear explanation for it.
+Essentially the distance (quite literally and metaphorically) becomes so close that if it's not for a long-term committed relationship (and the only form being marriage in China), there's no clear justification for it.

 In our case, it's two traumatized people learning adulting and adapting to each other's existence (and absence), which is easier than I expected.

 ---